Does It Hurt or Does It Help? Pros and Cons of Mobile Technologies in Healthcare

 - Chronic disease treatment

 However, despite all the benefits of mHealth apps, there are still challenges we are yet to overcome before we can truly use mHealth technologies to their fullest potential.
+The future of mobile technology in healthcare depends on how well we cope with these challenges.

 Security issues are by far the most important issues, as data infringement can cost billions of dollars to both healthcare companies and patients.